 Other Trainings from DDCO

-The Oklahoma Self-Advocacy Network project is a collaborative effort to strengthen the self-advocacy movement in Oklahoma and to equip self-advocates with skills in leadership and advocacy.
+Our Self-Advocacy Trainings strenghten the self-advocacy movement in Oklahoma and equip self-advocates with skills in leadership and advocacy.

 The Oklahoma Community of Practice for Supporting Families collaborates on efforts to support families throughout the lifespan of their family member with intellectual and developmental disabilities (I/DD) through the National Community of Practice for Supporting Families principles.